Brownbull/khujta_ai_business/model_class.md

 ## Product Vision
-Set of python scripts that define a ModelDriver class which is capable of execute a "model" in a given dataset, and get results according to configuration.
+Set of python scripts that define a ModelClass class which is capable of execute a "model" in a given dataset, and get results according to configuration.
 In order to develop this "model" or set of filters, and attributes the class is prepared to load the functions in 2 different ways: from functiones defined in code during the script execution or getting them from a registry.
 The workflow for a given developer using this tool should be the following:
 1. Get data.
 2. Define filters and attributes using that data.